NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Product Evolution

-The Titan Plus has been around for more than 3 years.
+The Titan Plus has been around since 2019.
 At the initial launch, it was called the Titan and it was the only mattress in the Titan series.

 The name changed to the Titan Firm when the Titan Luxe Hybrid was introduced, which offered the Titan design in a varying firmness level.